 - Set a goal: Give all of your volunteers a target to hit before their canvass, whether it’s a number of conversations or total positive IDs.

 - Send them out into the wild: Now that they’re ready to go, start collecting those IDs!
-Have your volunteers go out to street canvass, door knock, or start canvassing friends and family with the Network feature.
+Have your volunteers start importing their own contacts to canvass their friends and family, go out to street canvass, or door knock.

 - Show your volunteers some love: Halfway through your canvass, send out an encouraging push notification to keep everyone engaged.